hlavacs/ViennaGameJobSystem/README.md

 * Function{} class
 * Coro<T> for any type T

 Since the coro suspends and awaits the finishing of its children, this would allow only 1 child to await.
 Thus, coros can additionally await std::pmr::vectors, or even std::tuples containing K std::pmr::vectors of the above types.
-This allows to start and await any number of children of arbitrary type.
+This allows to start and await any number of children of arbitrary types.
+The following code shows how to start multiple children from a coro.

+    //A recursive coro
     Coro<int> recursive(std::allocator_arg_t, std::pmr::memory_resource* mr, int i, int N) {
         if (i < N) {
             std::pmr::vector<Coro<int>> vec{ mr };